Peng-Rao/NLA_notes/contents/main.typ

   If $A in RR^(n times n)$ is symmetrice and positive definite then the Gauss-Seidel method converges.
 ]

+If $A$ is tridiagonal, Jacobi will converge iff the Gauss-Seidel method also converges.

 == Stopping Criteria
 The convergence of an iterative method is monitored by means of a stopping criterion.
 We can easily introduce the following criteria:
 $